Creating Trauma-Informed Systems

 Mini-Grants for Under-funded Areas

 In 2007, three priority areas—making child-serving systems more trauma-informed, enhancing cultural competence and enhancing family and youth involvement in trauma treatment and services—were identified by the National Center for Child Traumatic Stress as being under-funded within the Network.
 Through a competitive process, Network members were granted funds to develop projects, products, and servcies in these key domains.
-Learn more about the Mini-Grant initiative and the work that it funded.

 Visit the NCTSN Learning Center for Child and Adolescent Trauma to access the Service System Speaker Series.
 The series began in 2008 with presentations by Network experts on responding to child trauma within child welfare settings, schools, law enforcement, juvenile courts and other child-serving systems.
 Presentations in the 2009 edition are structured as "Q&A" sessions with Network experts.
 View the 2008 (PDF) and 2009 (PDF) series fliers for more information.
 Continuing education credits are available.